International students arrival

 You may be instructed to use an e-gate when going through passport control.
 Please ensure you DO NOT use an e-gate if you are entering the UK as a short term student (up to six months) as you will not gain the necessary permission to study.

 If you are entering as a Tier 4 student and your passport is not stamped you should retain your flight boarding pass to show at enrolment.

 If you have valid entry clearance (a visa), and you are refused entry to the UK, you are entitled to remain here until your appeal has been heard.
 You should ask the Immigration Officer to contact the British Council Desk staff who can offer assistance.

-If you are a non EEA or Swiss National and are refused entry to the UK and you have no entry clearance, then you may have to leave the UK immediately or be given temporary admittance to the UK for a short period.
+If do not have valid entry clearance (a visa) and are refused entry to the UK, then you may have to leave the UK immediately or be given temporary admittance to the UK for a short period.

 There will be three exits to choose from – the RED exit, the GREEN exit and the BLUE exit.

 RED EXIT – Use this exit if you are carrying any prohibited or restricted goods, or have more than the allowance of duty free goods.
 The HM Revenue and Customs website has information about what you can and cannot bring to the UK.
 If you are unsure about which exit to take, or any of your luggage contents, you should choose the red exit.

 GREEN EXIT – Use this exit if you have no prohibited or restricted goods, and are within your allowance of duty free goods.

 BLUE EXIT – If your journey started in a country within the European Union, and you are not carrying any prohibited or restricted goods, then you should use the Blue exit.